Andy4495/TI_Platform_Cores_For_Arduino/README.md

     sudo mv 71-ti-permissions.rules /etc/udev/rules.d/
     ```

-3. If your Linux distribution supports the service command you can active the new rules with `sudo service udev restart`.
-If your Linux distribution does not support this command or if you are not able to upload to the LaunchPad with Energia, then restart your computer to activate the rules.
+3. If your Linux distribution supports the service command you can activate the new rules with `sudo service udev restart`.
+If your board is plugged in, unplug it and plug it back in.
-4. If your board is pulled in, unplug it and plug it back in.
-Not needed if you rebooted your computer.
+4. If your Linux distribution does not support the service command, or if you are still unable to upload to the LaunchPad, then restart your computer to activate the rules.

 ## Board Packages and PlatformIO